teamsixzero/teamsixzero.github.io/_posts/2021-11-22-yave-ux-design-case-study.md

 The concept behind Yave, to support small businesses and spread global impact, is one that we were eager to rally behind.
 We genuinely cared that their vision for this app was a success, which is why we ensured there was an emphasis on user research as not just a one-time thing.

-When we reflected with Nicola Claxton, co-founder and COO of Yave on the outcomes of their MVP development she said: “the surprise was never that our process and solution worked, but that no one else is doing it.
-We were able to submit a patent application for what we know is a solution that poses real value for our customers.”
+When we reflected with Nicola Claxton, co-founder and COO of Yave on the outcomes of their MVP development she said: "I highly recommend working with the Sixzero team.
+The work they did contributed to our patent application and within a few months of soft-launching the beta accounted for 5% of sales with over 300 customers.
+They also went above and beyond to support our grant proposal from Germany's federal aid agency."

 For more information on Yave, visit their <a href="https://www.yave.io/" target="_blank">website</a>.